kubesphere/website/content/zh/docs/pluggable-components/logging.md

     ```yaml
     es:  # Storage backend for logging, tracing, events and auditing.
-      elasticsearchMasterReplicas: 1   # total number of master nodes, it's not allowed to use even number
+      elasticsearchMasterReplicas: 1   # The total number of master nodes.
+Even numbers are not allowed.
-      elasticsearchDataReplicas: 1     # total number of data nodes
+      elasticsearchDataReplicas: 1     # The total number of data nodes.
-      elasticsearchMasterVolumeSize: 4Gi   # Volume size of Elasticsearch master nodes
+      elasticsearchMasterVolumeSize: 4Gi   # The volume size of Elasticsearch master nodes.
-      elasticsearchDataVolumeSize: 20Gi    # Volume size of Elasticsearch data nodes
+      elasticsearchDataVolumeSize: 20Gi    # The volume size of Elasticsearch data nodes.
-      logMaxAge: 7                     # Log retention time in built-in Elasticsearch, it is 7 days by default.
+      logMaxAge: 7                     # Log retention day in built-in Elasticsearch.
+It is 7 days by default.
       elkPrefix: logstash              # The string making up index names.
 The index name will be formatted as ks-<elk_prefix>-log
-      externalElasticsearchUrl: # The URL of external Elasticsearch
+      externalElasticsearchUrl: # The URL of external Elasticsearch.
-      externalElasticsearchPort: # The port of external Elasticsearch
+      externalElasticsearchPort: # The port of external Elasticsearch.
     ```

 3. 使用配置文件创建一个集群：